samihadatta/workshop-ml-apis/README.md

  ```
 </details>

-*Write the results to output*
+*Write the results to output!*

-Lastly, we put all our results into an output file, using the following code.
+Lastly, we put all our results into an output file, using the following.
 ```javascript
 console.log(`Writing to file ${outputFile}`);
 const writeStream = fs.createWriteStream(outputFile);